-4.1 The inspector held discussions with the head, senior leaders and other members of staff and met with the chair of governors.
+4.1 The inspector held discussions with the head, senior leaders and other members of staff and met with the chair of governors and designated safeguarding governor.
 He visited different areas of the school and talked with a group of pupils.
 He scrutinised a range of documentation, records and policies.